6 Tips for Bringing a Bike to Burning Man 2023

 5. What to do if your bike breaks down?

 If you didn’t get a proper tune up before Burning Man, it may turn out you need to fix something while there.
 No problem!
 There are bike shops all over Black Rock City that will help you fix your bike, but be warned they can get busy.
 The maintenance crews may be happy that you’re bringing them a nicer bike that will be easier and more fun to fix than the cheapos.
-You might even come across my small bike maintenance station around the 4:45 & I area.
-Look for the bike repair sign!

 If you snag a map, you can find all the locations, but if you don’t remember just ask around or go to Center Camp where there may be one.
 One time I found a DIY bike fix-it station in deep playa.
 Maybe it will be there again…